Artichoke Potato Gratin

 4-5 large Yukon Gold potatoes

-2 cups thinly sliced artichoke hearts, 3/16ths of an inch (either hearts from large artichokes, or, preferably, sliced little ones)
+2 cups thinly sliced artichoke hearts, 3/16-inch thick (from large artichokes or, preferably, small artichokes)

 4 cloves of garlic-peeled and de-germed and minced, plus 1 whole peeled clove